D2-mods/The-Workshop-Kitpack/README.md

 Area of Effect: 20-ft. radius
 Saving Throw: None

 A Pacifying Field covers a 20-ft. radius, centered on the caster.
 All creatures within the area at the time of casting, whether ally, enemy, or neutral, are enclosed by a protective Sanctuary for one turn.
 Creatures under a Sanctuary cannot be directly targeted by spells or attacks.
-There is no Saving Throw and the spell ignores magic resistance.
+There is no Saving Throw and the spell ignores Magic Resistance.

 A sanctuaried creature can move around or cast non-attack spells without breaking the spell.
 Any combat actions, for example, casting a Fireball, a True Sight, or a summoning spell, will remove the Sanctuary.